Health and Safety Hazards in the Catering and Hospitality Industry

 You can also minimise the risk of such accidents by signposting slippery areas.
 Making sure you fix any leaking pipes immediately also minimises the chances of slips and falls.
 You should train the housekeeping staff on the need to observe good housekeeping practices such as cleaning up spillages as soon as they happen or putting up “wet floor” signposts as soon as they wipe floors.
-Employees should be trained on the need to wear enclosed, non-slip shoes.
+Your hospitality inductions should cover the need to wear enclosed, non-slip shoes.

 Dicing, peeling and mincing are some of the procedures that take place in most hospitality establishments.
 The use of knives along with other equipment such as grinders, mixers, slicer, and blenders predispose the staff to cuts and lacerations.
 Broken glass and dishes are also a cause of concern.

 One of the ways through which a hospitality business can minimise the chances of cuts and lacerations is by training employees on best practices and procedures when handling cutting tools.
 This could include the need to wear cut resistant gloves.
 Although it sounds counter-intuitive, keeping cutting equipment sharp improves their performance and accuracy.
-Employees also need to be sensitised on the need to use the right cutting tool for the right task.
+Your hospitality inductions should also emphasise the need to use the right cutting tool for the right task.

 The movement and storage of enormous amounts of ingredients is a common element in hospitality establishments.
 This is normally characterised by lifting, reaching, bending, and carrying these items which predispose the staff to sprains and strains.

 These hazards can be dramatically reduced through automation.
 Rather than requiring cooking personnel to lift 40 pounds of cooking oil, an establishment could invest in dispensing systems.
-However, a course on suitable manual handling skills cannot be overemphasised.
+However, a course on suitable manual handling skills cannot be overemphasised in your hospitality induction.

 Some of the employees in the hospitality industry have to work under high-heat and high-pressure conditions, predisposing them to burns and scalds.
 Some of the ways through which staff in a food service establishment can get burned include:-

-In order to minimise on the chances of burns and scalds, should be trained on such aspects as turning off stoves when they are not in use, handling high-pressure cookers to avoid steam burns, using protective equipment such as forearm protectors, and so on.
+In order to minimise on the chances of burns and scalds your hospitality inductions should also cover such aspects as turning off stoves when they are not in use, handling high-pressure cookers to avoid steam burns, using protective equipment such as forearm protectors, and so on.

 Food delivery personnel are also predisposed to such safety risks as accidents, crime, and slips and falls.
 You need to ensure that your delivery personnel are qualified and trained in safe practices while driving.
 You can prevent crime by implementing a policy that limits the amount of money they carry.
 As you cannot totally prevent accidents as well as slip and fall accidents have a good insurance policy in place.